la2050/archive/_projects/2015/feedthedolphins.md

 project_areas:
   - Westside
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Friend Organization(s) name(s): Tiny Rebellion Organization(s) mailing address(es): "1316 3RD STREET PROMENADE, 3RD FLOOR\r\nSANTA MONICA, CA 90401" Organization(s) website(s): 'http://www.tiny-rebellion.com/#/home'
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Tiny Rebellion Organization(s) mailing address(es): "1316 3RD STREET PROMENADE, 3RD FLOOR\r\nSANTA MONICA, CA 90401" Organization(s) website(s): 'http://www.tiny-rebellion.com/#/home'